 Intensive Outpatient Programs

-HHI offers intensive outpatient (IOP) programs for adults and teens with substance use disorders.
+HHI offers intensive outpatient (IOP) programs for adults with substance use disorders.
 IOP programs are structured, highly focused treatment services ideal for individuals who need more than weekly counseling to achieve their treatment goals.
 Each HHI IOP program is designed to provide a safe therapeutic environment that encourages and promotes recovery.
 Treatment intensity, focus and length are based on identified needs.

-IOP is a level of care appropriate for those who have mild to moderate symptoms requiring monitoring and stabilization, those who are experiencing high stress life circumstances that make it more difficult to cope with urges and cravings to use substances, and those who have not been able to stabilize their substance use in a traditional outpatient setting.
+IOP is a level of care appropriate for those who have mild to moderate symptoms requiring monitoring and stabilization, those who are experiencing high-stress life circumstances that make it more difficult to cope with urges and cravings to use substances, and those who have not been able to stabilize their substance use in a traditional outpatient setting.

 The goal of each IOP program is to provide a supportive and solution-oriented intervention tailored for each individual.
 Our IOP programs strive to provide a degree of flexibility to meet the individual needs of each person.
 Participants are strongly encouraged to use outside resources such as AA/NA as well.